 Though not a medical organization, this Atlanta faith-based not-for-profit offers teens enrolled in high school or recent graduates under the age of 19 the chance to learn about the organization's mission of helping children and families in crisis.
 In addition to foster care and homeless services, Christian City includes senior assisted living facilities.

 High school students in the Honolulu area can participate in an immersive experience working alongside healthcare professionals at Adventist Health Castle in Kailua.

 The Pre-Health Career Corps engages students in learning about health careers and supporting them through college with volunteer positions, career shadowing, internships, and financial resources.
 The center is housed at the University of Hawaii at Manoa John A. Burns School of Medicine.

 The Health Careers Summer Internship Program offers high school students the chance to explore career options, learn about hospital systems, and talk to practitioners.

-Teens can gain work experience in a professional environment and learn about the healthcare industry through a summer session or school-year volunteer programs.
-Scholarships for college are also available.
+Teens can gain experience in a professional environment and learn about the healthcare industry through Kootenai Health's teen volunteer program.
+Most volunteer areas require a regularly scheduled, weekly, four-hour shift.

 High school students can apply for externships, internships, shadowing, and volunteering opportunities.
 Madison Memorial Hospital provides training for all positions, along with exploration of a variety of health careers.